troglobit/finit/README.rst

-Contrary to most script based init alternatives (SysV init_, upstart_, OpenRC_ and the likes) finit reads its configuration from /etc/finit.conf, see the source code for available options, or the examples/ for a Debian 6.0 example configuration.
+Contrary to most script based init alternatives (SysV init_, upstart_, OpenRC_ and the likes) finit reads its configuration from /etc/finit.conf, see the source code for available options.

+Try out the examples/finit.conf for a Debian 6.0 example configuration capable of service monitoring SSH, sysklogd, gdm and a console getty!

 /etc/finit.d